less-lab-uva/CS4501-Fall2022/labs/lab6.md

 The vectors treat the drone as the origin and the ship as the endpoint.
 However, the ship measures distance using different units than the drone, so the PIDs must be tuned to reflect that.

 The topic `/ship/beacon2` functions similarly, except it only publishes when the drone is nearby the ship and uses different units from the drone and from `beacon1` to give a greater precision.
 This needs to be taken into account when tuning the PIDs and integrating the two error terms provided by `/ship/beacon1` and `/ship/beacon2`.
+You are welcome to use the two beacon values in any way you wish.
+You may consider using one or the other depending on the situation the drone is in, or fusing them into one error sensor.
+Be sure you can explain how and why you used them in the manner you did.

 The ship publishes its topics at a rate of 4Hz.